 Unzip or untar the CLSQL distribution which creates a directory for the CLSQL files.
-Add that directory to Defsystem's asdf:central-registry.
-You can do that by pushing the pathname of the directory onto this variable.
-The following example code assumes the CLSQL files reside in the /usr/share/lisp/clsql/ directory.
+Add that directory to Defsystem's mk:central-registry.
+You can do that by either pushing the pathname of the directory onto this variable, or use the new add-registry-location present in the newest versions of Defsystem.
+The following example code assumes the CLSQL files reside in the /usr/local/src/lisp/clsql directory.
 You need to load, at a minimum, the main :clsql system and at least one interface system.